redwoodjs/redwoodjs-com-archive/docs/authentication.md

 You can add `app_metadata` to the `idToken` or `accessToken`.

-Adding to `idToken` will make the make App metadta accessible to RedwoodJS `getuserMetadata` which for Auth0 calls the auth client's `getUser`.
+Adding to `idToken` will make the make App metadata accessible to RedwoodJS `getUserMetadata` which for Auth0 calls the auth client's `getUser`.

-Adding to `accessToken` will make the make App metadta accessible to RedwoodJS when decoding the JWT via `getToken`.
+Adding to `accessToken` will make the make App metadata accessible to RedwoodJS when decoding the JWT via `getToken`.

 While adding to `idToken` is optional. you _must_ add to `accessToken`.